2017 St. Louis Cardinals season: Cards end seven-game losing streak

-The Cardinals ended their worst losing streak (7 games) since 2007 on June 9 at home against the weak Phillies, from strong pitching by Michael Wacha, a key home run by Aledmys Diaz, and a four-star catch by Tommy Pham to end the threat in the ninth inning.
+The Cardinals ended their worst losing streak (7 games) since 2007 on June 9 at home against the weak Phillies, from strong pitching by Michael Wacha, a key home run by Aledmys Díaz, and a four-star catch by Tommy Pham to end the threat in the ninth inning.

-Martinez throws first complete game and shutout
+Martínez throws first complete game and shutout

-Carlos Martinez threw his first career complete game and shutout on June 10 (afternoon game), at home against the Phillies, 7–0.
+Carlos Martínez threw his first career complete game and shutout on June 10 (afternoon game), at home against the Phillies, 7–0.
 He scattered four hits, striking out 11.
 It was his first shutout in 80 starts.
 Eric Fryer was the catcher, with Yadier Molina out with a strained back.
 Martinez had been oh-so-close to checking the accomplishment off his list a month ago when he twirled nine scoreless innings against the San Francisco Giants.
 He had to settle for a no-decision, however, since his offense couldn't muster a run of support.
 In becoming the first Cardinals' pitcher to notch a complete game this year, Martinez highlighted why the Cardinals believe he's a budding ace in this rotation.
 The Phillies did not advance a runner as far as third, and with 11 strikeouts, Martinez became the first Cards' pitcher since Adam Wainwright (2010) with four straight starts of at least eight strikeouts.
 He finished with a pitch count of 107.
 His 2.84 runs support was third-lowest in the National League, but a day after general manager John Mozeliak called out the offense's timid production, it came through with its biggest inning output (four runs) of the season.